YashSejwal/SmartHire-Assignment/README.md

+# Assignment : SmartHire by YASH SEJWAL
- # 📈 Stock Returns Correlation Analysis
+ ## 📈 Stock Returns Correlation Analysis

 This project aims to analyze the correlation between daily returns of various stocks.
 The analysis includes data preprocessing, calculation of the correlation matrix, and visualization of the results through heatmaps.